srhanna/Heavy-space-industry-plan/README.md

 *   **The functional designs, software, and firmware** in this repository are released under the **GNU Affero General Public License v3.0**.
 See the `LICENSE` file.
 *   **The documentary content, manifestos, and explanatory text** are released under the **Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)** license.
 See the `LICENSE-CC-BY-SA` file.

+*   ## License

+This repository employs a dual-license model to protect both functional designs and creative vision:

+*   **All software, code, and functional/engineering designs** are licensed under the **GNU Affero General Public License v3.0**.
+See the [`LICENSE`](LICENSE) file for details.
+*   **All text, documentation, manifestos, and non-code creative works** (including this README and `MANIFESTO.md`) are licensed under the **Creative Commons Attribution-ShareAlike 4.0 International** license.
+See the [`LICENSE-CC`](LICENSE-CC) file for details.

+This structure ensures the project's technical blueprint remains open and free (under AGPLv3's strong copyleft), while its philosophical and documentary foundation (under CC BY-SA) is freely shareable and must remain open.

 These licenses ensure this blueprint remains free, open, and dedicated to the common good.
 All derivatives must carry the same freedom and provide attribution to the originator, **Stephan Ross Hanna**.

 ---